 I strive for minimalism but do seem to be predisposed to, or have developed a habit of, being an archivist.

 “Archivist” is the more distinguished word I use for “saver.”
 In my case, it’s warranted too.
-I’m highly organized in my saving of family and personal artifacts, usually spending a lot time labeling and chronologically sorting old family picture albums and slides.
+I’m highly organized in my saving of family and personal artifacts, usually spending a lot of time labeling and chronologically sorting old family picture albums and slides.
 My feeling is that if you’re going to keep this stuff, it should be in order and easy to access.

 That said, I’m always pushing myself towards great levels of simplification in everything too.
 Part of this mission is having less stuff.
 Throwing away is hard, but it becomes easier with practice.

 In short: I think simplification is a muscle.
 And you should exercise that muscle each day.

 I started out by using what I self call the “mule strategy”—It involves taking small boxes of stuff you know you aren’t using to the Goodwill.
 I call it this because I picture myself taking these trips with just enough stuff to put on the back of a mule.
-It’s not clear these trips are efficient when your goal may be to cut down on your possessions by 40% and you feel ridiculous handing a small box to someone at the Goodwill but often larger, more drastic amounts of personal simplification are improbable or too jarring if you haven’t been working out at the “Simplification Gymnasium” at all for the pasty 20 years.
+It’s not clear these trips are efficient when your goal may be to cut down on your possessions by 40% and you feel ridiculous handing a small box to someone at the Goodwill but often larger, more drastic amounts of personal simplification are improbable or too jarring if you haven’t been working out at the “Simplification Gymnasium” at all for the past 20 years.

 Online gurus write about similar strategies like moving everything that is cluttering your house into the garage—or another room—so you can feel the reward of how nice that space is without any clutter in it before you throw the stuff out.

 The thing I have been thinking about recently is how simplification and the use of the “mule strategy” is about more than just your possession count, it’s about the way you operate in business as well.